olivertzeng/homework/cat/speech/habits.md

 panic when there is less time.
 There are some ways to classify these procrastinators who procrastinate according to their habits and why they do so.

-First of is the avoider, which is the most obvious one on the board.
+First off is the avoider, which is the most obvious one on the board.
 These people are just too afraid of the task itself or just underestimates themselves.
 This leads to anxiousness and uncomfortness to finish the job, thus the procrastination.